pop-os/docs/src/customize-pop/gnome-tweaks-extensions/gnome-extensions.md

 ## Installing the GNOME Extensions & Extension Manager Apps

 GNOME Extensions is installed by default in Pop!\_OS, but if it is removed it can be reinstalled using the Pop!\_Shop.
 The GNOME Extension Manager is not installed by default.
-To install either of these applications, launch the Pop!\_Shop and type `extensions` then click `Install` for each application.
+To install either of these applications, launch the Pop!\_Shop and type `extensions`, then click `Install` for each application.

 ![Install Extensions App](/images/gnome-tweaks-extensions/install-extensions-app.png)